GuatemalaOfficial Name: Republic of Guatemala

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Guatemala, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
 Persons violating Guatemala’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Guatemala’s are severe, and convicted offenders can expect long jail sentences and heavy fines.
 In Guatemala, driving under the influence could land you immediately in jail.
 If you break local laws in Guatemala, your U.S. passport won’t help you avoid arrest or prosecution.

 Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, others may not.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.
-If you are arrested in Guatemala, you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy or Consulate of your arrest, and to have communications from you forwarded to the nearest U.S. Embassy or Consulate.
+To ensure that the U.S. government is aware of your circumstances, you should request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.
+If you are arrested in Guatemala, you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy of your arrest and to have communications from you forwarded to the U.S. Embassy.

 Marriage: Non-Guatemalan citizens who wish to marry in Guatemala are required to provide proof of identity and civil status (indicating whether they are single or divorced).
 Prior notice of the marriage must be given in the Diario de Centro América (Guatemala's Official Record) and any large-circulation daily newspaper for 15 days.
 The marriage must take place within six months of the publication of the notice or the publication loses validity and a new one is required with additional expense.